 There are some awesome courses for learning Spanish online, along with more than a few that are terrible and cost far too much money.
 Luckily, I’ve tried most of them and can help you avoid those less desirable ones.

 They’ll be loosely organized starting with the one I think is the best, and ending with the worst.
-In many cases, a course could easily move up or down several spots.
-These are just my opinions as well, and I’m sure lots of people will disagree with me.
+In many cases, a course could easily move up or down several spots depending on the learner’s personal preferences and learning style.

 Without further ado…